sigboe/pie-galaxy/README.md

 # Pie Galaxy

 A GOG client for RetroPie and other GNU/Linux distributions.
 It uses [Wyvern](https://github.com/nicohman/wyvern/) to download and [Innoextract](https://github.com/dscharrer/innoextract) to extract games.
-Pie Galaxy also provides a user interface navigatable by game controllers and will install games, in such a way that it will use native runtimes.
+Pie Galaxy also provides a user interface navigatable by game controllers and will install games in such a way that it will use native runtimes.
 It also uses Wyvern to let you claim games available from [GOG Connect](https://gog.com/connect).

 Pie Galaxy does not support every game yet, and is not feature complete.
 And is provided without warranty.